 - Eat a cracker or a dry biscuit before you get up if you feel sick in the mornings.

-- Carry a bottle of drink with you when you are out and about.
+- Drink slowly throughout the day – you could carry a bottle of drink with you when you are out and about.

 - Choose cool, citrus flavoured, fizzy drinks.
 These tend to be more soothing than still or hot drinks and can help to settle your stomach.

-- Sip drinks slowly through a straw if your treatment affects your taste.
-Doing so will bypass some of your taste buds.
+- Sip drinks slowly through a straw if your treatment affects your sense of taste.
+This bypasses some of your taste buds.